amethyst/amethyst/CONTRIBUTING.md

    * Question
      * Any kind of question about the project.
    * RFC
-     * Request peer review or a brainstorming session on a particular topic.
+     * Need peer review or a brainstorming session on a particular topic.
    * Task
      * A task or long-term initiative we should pursue.